 - Traumatic brain injury

-- Amputation and/or crushed limbs caused by equipment failure or mechanical malfunction
+- Amputation and crushed limbs caused by equipment failure or mechanical malfunction

 - Blunt force head injury or trauma causing substantial brain issues